iron-vault-plugin/iron-vault/docs/index.md

 The plugin is designed to be used piecemeal: you can use as much or as little as you want, and our only hope is that some part of it will be useful enough to make you enjoy your experience a little more.

 It is not a "play for me"-style VTT, in the sense that while it has a lot of conveniences for rendering and interacting with mechanics, the actual resolution and logic of game mechanics is left up to you, and whatever flexibility you want to handle the game's rules with.
 The game, after all, is not a single monolithic set of laws, and everyone tends to take their own liberties with the rules in the interest of enjoying the game more.
+### What's new?

+To keep up with the latest releases of Iron Vault, we recommend checking the [Github Releases](https://github.com/iron-vault-plugin/iron-vault/releases) page.
+Each release has a brief description of what's new.

+You can also join the `#iron-vault-obsidian` channel in [the Ironsworn discord](https://tomkinpress.com/pages/community-resources).
 ### Getting Started

 Not sure where to start?
 There's a full [[Player's Guide/index|Player's Guide]] or, more specifically, a [[01 - Initial Setup|Getting Started]] guide so you can jump right in with a new or existing campaign, using as much or as little of Iron Vault as you want!